ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/service-mesh/fault-injection/inject-failure-using-delays.md

 Make sure to replace the value of `external-dns.alpha.kubernetes.io/target` annotation in virtual service with the istio load balancer DNS.

+Observe that we are injecting a delay of 5 seconds for 100% of the traffic.

 Assuming your folder structure looks like the one below:

 ```